 The Board of Directors, through its Audit Committee, monitors management's financial and accounting policies and practices and the preparation of these consolidated financial statements.
 The Audit Committee meets periodically with the external auditors and management to review the work of each and the propriety of the discharge of their responsibilities.
 Specifically, the Audit Committee reviews with management and the external auditors the consolidated financial statements and management's discussion and analysis of the Company prior to submission to the Board of Directors for final approval.
 The external auditors have full and free access to the Audit Committee to discuss auditing and financial reporting matters.
-The shareholders have appointed Jones & O'Connell LLP as the external auditors of the Company in 2022 and, in that capacity, they have examined the consolidated financial statements for the year ended December 31, 2022.
-The prior year's figures for the year ended December 31, 2021, were audited by MNP LLP.
-The Auditors' Report to the shareholders is presented herein.
+The shareholders have appointed Jones & O'Connell LLP as the external auditors of the Company in 2022 and, in that capacity, they have examined the consolidated financial statements for the year ended December 31, 2023 and 2022.

-"Robert MacBean"
+"Kelli Harrington"